 “I was enamored with my veil,” Katie admits of the veil, which featured floating pearls that matched those on her gown.

-Katie added only pearl earrings and her diamond engagement ring to her look along with a pair of Aquazurra heels.
+Katie added only pearl earrings and her diamond engagement ring to her look along with a pair of Aquazzura heels.
 And, of course, a mask!

 Being that Katie and Josh wanted overgrown florals as part of their enchanted garden decor, Katie’s bouquet by Shean Strong was "a big deal."
 It featured garden roses, dahlias, peonies, lisianthus, eucalyptus, and stipa grass.